 Our reusable coffee cup picks range from the hyper-secure to the casual, across a range of prices.
 Some have clever engineering, some have beautiful aesthetics, some are made from ingenious sustainable materials, but all are great ways to get your coffee fix.
 Read on for our top picks.

-The Tefal Travel Mug doesn’t have the sharpest looks (though there’s little wrong with it) or some of the lofty engineering claims of some of the mugs here, but it’s the best travel mug because it’s an unbeatable balance of temperature-holding, size, price and leakproofness (which is definitely a real term you’ve heard before).
-The black rubbery middle band has a slightly cringey typographical design on it, but it adds texture for gripping, so we can live with it.
+This Tefal Travel Mug is the best travel mug because it’s an unbeatable balance of temperature-holding, size, price and leakproofness (which is definitely a real term you’ve heard before).
+The black rubbery middle band adds texture for gripping.
 To drink, you press a button in the centre of the lid, which pops up to open a gap, and you can then drink from any side without sloshing.
 Press it again to seal it from leaking.
 It’s dishwasher-safe too.
 If you want something no-nonsense and large, this is it.